agarny/seir/README.rst

  # Create an instance of the SEIR model.
  m = seir.Model()

- # Run the model for 300 (default) and plot its results.
+ # Run the model for 100 days (default) and plot its results.
  m.run()
  m.plot()